Skip to Content

 Fire extinguishers and emergency lighting records

-Download the ready-to-print PDF Emergency Lighting Inspection and Test Record and Fire Extinguishers Monthly Inspection Record files.
-You can also download the editable Excel workbook for maintaining digital records.
+Download the ready-to-print PDF Emergency Lighting Inspection and Test Record and the Fire Extinguishers Monthly Inspection Record or the editable Microsoft Excel workbook for maintaining digital records here.

 Links and Documents